 Gary Hedden moved to the Bay Area from Oregon in 1972.
 A pharmaceutical research chemist, he worked at Syntex, and then Roche for 37 years, retiring in 2009.
 Gary is Chair of the Los Altos Environmental Commission, helping to implement the city’s climate action plan and investigate community choice energy.
 Gary is the Energy Lead for GreenTown Los Altos, a local environmental group.
 He also works on exhibitions at the Los Altos History Museum and last year took the lead on Pedal Power: From Wacky to Workhorse, and he enjoys his role as editor of the Museum’s newsletter.
 He leads bike rides too.
 The Historic Bike Tour of Los Altos is in its fourth year, and last Spring he led the Lawn-Be-Gone Bike Tour.

 Max moved to Mountain View from North Carolina in the fall of 2011 after graduating from the University of North Carolina at Chapel Hill; accepting a job offer with Microsoft after a successful internship (also in Mountain View) during the summer of 2010.
-Overwhelmed by the relative complexity of his first California election in the fall of 2012, he found SmartVoter.org and spent hours learning about the candidates and measures on the ballot.
-After the election, he joined LWVLAMV; started attending League events, and joined the board as a Director-At-Large on July 1st, 2013.
-He began layout of the Voter in October 2013 and officially became the Voter (Production) Editor in January 2014.
-In his spare time, Max attends plays all over the South Bay and reads (mostly) fantasy and science fiction books.
+Overwhelmed by the relative complexity of his first California election in the fall of 2012, he found SmartVoter.org (now Voter’s Edge) and spent hours learning about the candidates and measures on the ballot.
+After the election, he joined LWVLAMV; started attending League events, and joined the board as a Director-At-Large in 2013.
+In his spare time, Max attends plays all over the South Bay and plays and runs tabletop roleplaying games.